EuroLinux/eurolinux-open-docs/docs/HowTo/ha-rs-enable-repository.md

 # How to install High Availability and Resilient Storage in EuroLinux 8

-For the version of EuroLinux 8.4, you should update the `el-release` package.
+For EuroLinux 8.4, you should update the `el-release` package.
 The newer version has `resilient-storage` and `high-availability` repositories saved in the `/etc/yum.repos.d/certify.repo` file.

 ```
 sudo yum update -y el-release